westland garden health logo

 Planting Depth: 3 times their depth or 10cm

-Soil Type: Well drained and gritty
+Soil Type: Well-drained and gritty

 Preferred Position: Full sun

-Planting Tool: Small Hand Bulb Planter
+Planting Tool: Small Bulbs Planter

 Narcissus Jetfire - Daffodil Bulbs